top of page

 These facts, though as eye-opening as they are, weren't what made me quit drinking.

 When I turned 21, I was kind of over it.
 I felt horrible and unhealthy at the time and drinking just made it worse.
 I felt like my body was rejecting it.
 I couldn't drink a beer without my stomach turning inside out.
-Six drinks and I would throw up and I NEVER throw up.
+Six drinks and I would throw up and I NEVER threw up.
 My body was talking to me.
 In the years that followed, I slowly calmed down with my drinking, but still drank on every occasion, went out with friends many weekends, and blacked-out here and there. 🙄

-Then at 23, after 7ish years of binge drinking, I was sick of the shame-overs.
+Then at 23, after so many years of binge drinking, I was sick of the shame-overs.
 I just woke up one day and thought, I don't want to feel like this ever again.
 So I quit.
 I did a religious fast for 90 days to see how I felt, and I just never went back. 🤷♀️

-Now, at 24, my health and cognitive function are just way more important than taking the edge off every once in a while.
+Now, at 26, my health and cognitive function are just way more important than taking the edge off every once in a while.
 And I’m so in love with my real, authentic self, I don’t need the alcohol to mask my insecurities.
 Not even one beer is worth sabotaging how I feel right now- that's how good I feel!!

 But this is a big commitment, especially at my age.
 To be able to resist what 90% of my friends like to do for fun was hard at first.
 I had to really sit down with myself and ask: